aces/Loris/test/UnitTestGuide.md

 `--configuration test/phpunit.xml --testsuite LorisUnitTests $*`

 The list of tests to run is defined in [test/phpunit.xml](https://github.com/aces/Loris/blob/major/test/phpunit.xml) under the “LorisUnitTests” testsuite section.
-If you look at this testsuite block, you can see that it refers to every file in the `test/unittests/ directory`!
+If you look at this testsuite block, you can see that it refers to every file in the `test/unittests/` directory!

 ### **Troubleshooting**